vmware-archive/liota/packages/user_packages/README.md

 # Liota User Packages

-Basic user packages which we believe should exist on the edge system to publish the basic health stats to Pulse IoT Control Center
+Basic user packages which we believe should exist on the edge system to publish the basic health stats to Pulse IoT Control Center.
+These packages should be placed at path "/usr/lib/liota/packages".

 * general_edge_system.py